SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-on-the-web/owa-adfs-claims-based-auth.md

 4. On the **Specify Service Properties** page, configure the following settings:

-  - **SSL Certificate** Import or select the SSL certificate that contains the federation service name that you configured in [Step 3a: Create a gMSA on a domain controller](owa-adfs-claims-based-auth.md#CreateGMSA) (for example  `adfs.contoso.com`).
+  - **SSL Certificate**: Import or select the SSL certificate that contains the federation service name that you configured in [Step 3a: Create a gMSA on a domain controller](owa-adfs-claims-based-auth.md#CreateGMSA) (for example  `adfs.contoso.com`).
 When you import a certificate that isn't already installed on the server, you need to import a .pfx file (likely, a password-protected file that contains the certificate's private key).
 The common name (CN) value in the certificate's Subject field is displayed here.

-  - **Federation Service Name** This field is automatically populated based on the type of SSL certificate that you select or import:
+  - **Federation Service Name**: This field is automatically populated based on the type of SSL certificate that you select or import:

-  - **Single subject certificate** The CN value of the certificate's Subject field is displayed, and you can't change it (for example,  `adfs.contoso.com`).
+  - **Single subject certificate**: The CN value of the certificate's Subject field is displayed, and you can't change it (for example,  `adfs.contoso.com`).

-  - **SAN certificate** If the certificate contains the required federation service name, that value is displayed (for example,  `adfs.contoso.com`).
+  - **SAN certificate**: If the certificate contains the required federation service name, that value is displayed (for example,  `adfs.contoso.com`).
 You can use the drop down list to see other CN values in the certificate.

-  - **Wildcard certificate** The CN value of the certificate's Subject field is displayed (for example,  `*.contoso.com`), but you need to change it to the required federation service name (for example,  `adfs.contoso.com`).
+  - **Wildcard certificate**: The CN value of the certificate's Subject field is displayed (for example,  `*.contoso.com`), but you need to change it to the required federation service name (for example,  `adfs.contoso.com`).

     **Note**: If the certificate you select doesn't contain the required federation service name (the **Federation Service Name** field doesn't contain the required value), you'll receive the following error:

      `The federation service name does not match any of the subject names found in the certificate.`

-  - **Federation Service Display Name** Enter the name of your organization.
+  - **Federation Service Display Name**: Enter the name of your organization.
 For example, Contoso, Ltd..

     When you're finished, click **Next**.
     ![The Specify Service Properties page in the Active Directory Federation Services Configuration Wizard](../../media/c2cce27c-4ea3-47e5-9385-fe96b573af14.png)